-How Unikrn use blockchain and cryptocurrency for esports betting
+How Unikrn uses blockchain and cryptocurrency for esports betting

 GamesBeat: There’s been some crackdown there.
 Has that helped raise awareness, that people need to figure out where the lines are?

 Sood: Yeah, it has.
 It’s helped raise awareness.
 It’s helped get regulators more involved in this, helped them understand what’s going on.
 It’s definitely been a good thing.
-There was some crackdown, or at least Valve sending cease-and-desist warnings and stuff like that.
+There was some crackdown or at least Valve sending cease-and-desist warnings and stuff like that.
 It’s also attracted the attention of some of the best betting operators to say, “How can we look at this market and build something legitimate?”
 That’s where we come in.
 That’s part of what we do.

 With our Unikoins, it’s not just about betting.
-We have so many non-betting applications on our platform, where people can earn Unikoins.
+We have so many non-betting applications on our platform — where people can earn Unikoins.
 They can do stuff with jackpots for free where they can win skins, things like that.
 They can also use Unikoins to buy items.
 We just did a partnership with Gunner where you can actually buy Gunner Optiks using Unikoins, and we have more partnerships coming.
 We’re the second-largest shareholder in Maingear gaming PCs, next to the CEO.
 There’s a lot of stuff we’re doing with those guys.
 You’ll see other opportunities where people will accept Unikoins for purchases.

 GamesBeat: There’s this parallel trend of crypto and blockchain.
 I wonder, where did this get on your radar as the way to execute on this company?

 Sood: About two years ago, Mark Cuban, who’s one of our investors, he suggested that we start looking at blockchain because of the type of business we’re in.
 We’re in a highly regulated industry.
-Blockchain, if applied properly—you have things like transparency and trust.
+Blockchain, if applied properly — you have things like transparency and trust.
 You can put things on the blockchain that are traceable and accountable.
-The cool thing about it is that for transparency there’s really no better technology out there.
+The cool thing about it is that for transparency, there’s really no better technology out there.

 We started to think about how we could build our entire commerce platform on blockchain, where everything is transparent and open.
 At the same time, things like AML, anti-money laundering, and KYC, know your customer, can be put on the blockchain.
 That’s what we did.
 We said, “If we were a bank, what would we need to build on the blockchain to have proper systems in place?”
-We built our entire platform on blockchain – our entire token-selling platform was built from the ground up by Unikrn.
+We built our entire platform on blockchain — our entire token-selling platform was built from the ground up by Unikrn.
 It has global KYC.
 It has individual verification.
-It has AML systems built in.
+It has AML systems built-in.
 It’s the only fully regulated global token-selling platform in the world, and we built it ourselves.

 On top of that, we built a wallet, Unikrn Wallet, which allows people to accept Unikoins just like Paypal would.
 It’s on a private blockchain.
-That way we can support tens of thousands of transactions without any sort of traffic or other issues.
-If the blockchain is backed up transactions tend to take a long time.
-With our platform they happen instantly with no transaction fees.
+That way, we can support tens of thousands of transactions without any sort of traffic or other issues.
+If the blockchain is backed up, transactions tend to take a long time.
+With our platform, they happen instantly with no transaction fees.

 We’ve turned Unikoin into two tokens.
 One of them is Unikoin Silver, which continues to be our free token that can’t be transferred or sold, but can be used with everything we do, and then the other is Unikoin Gold, which is a crypto token which can be purchased on major exchanges and also used on our platform.